Building & Expansion

 In addition, the Hood usually offers more than 100 special programs, exhibitions, lectures, and gallery talks throughout the year—most of these events open to the public.

-All of this activity stretched the Hood’s ability to meet its mission.
-Demand from students and faculty for access to the museum’s galleries and its one object-study room outstripped availability.
-To ensure the museum can meet the needs of students, faculty, and the community, Dartmouth had to renew and expand the Hood.
-It undertook a $50 million expansion and renovation that will increase the museum’s floor size by 50 percent and allow staff to potentially triple student classroom visits.
+All of this activity stretched the Hood's ability to meet its mission.
+Demand from students and faculty for access to the museum's galleries and its one study-storage space outstripped availability.
+To ensure that the museum could meet the needs of students, faculty, and the community, Dartmouth had to renew and expand the Hood.
+It undertook a $50 million expansion and renovation that increased the museum's floor size by 50 percent and allowed staff to potentially triple the museum's student classroom visits.

-- The addition of three technology-enhanced object-study rooms within a state-of-the-art object-study center, tripling curricular access for faculty and students from 40 departments and interdisciplinary programs and all four schools (Arts & Sciences, Geisel School of Medicine, Thayer School of Engineering, and Tuck School of Business)
+- The addition of three technology-enhanced object-study rooms within a state-of-the-art object-study center, tripling curricular access for faculty and students from 40 departments and interdisciplinary programs and all four schools (Arts & Sciences, Geisel School of Medicine, Guarini School of Graduate and Advanced Studies, Thayer School of Engineering, and Tuck School of Business)

 - The introduction of five new galleries, allowing the Hood to display portions of its collections that are not shown on a regular basis, including Aboriginal Australian art, Native American art, and signature modern works by artists such as Ed Ruscha, Mark Rothko, and Lorna Simpson